 - Lamplight Books

-12. Learn something new at Pacific Science Center
+11. Learn something new at Pacific Science Center

 There is fun for all ages at Seattle’s Pacific Science Center.
 You can easily spend a whole day there exploring the salt water tide pool, watching shows in the Laser Dome and the Planetarium, and playing an augmented reality game.
 Kids under the age of 3 are granted free admission.
-They also have a free sensory-friendly day; the next one is coming up on January 21, 2023.

-13. Tour the Theo Chocolate Factory
+12. Tour the Seattle Chocolate Factory

-14. Reach new heights on an indoor climbing wall
+13. Reach new heights on an indoor climbing wall

 Is your kid climbing the walls at home?
 Take them to an indoor climbing gym in Seattle.
 Seattle Bouldering Project has various youth programs available at both their locations.
 Edgeworks in Ballard also has youth programs.
 And the REI flagship store allows youth to climb their Pinnacle wall.